Tags

 {Ed.
-Note: 12/21/2011, added some photo’s of both the Easton Press (100 Greatest series) and Limited Edition Club editions of Strange Case of Dr Jekyll and Mr Hyde.
+Note: 12/21/2011, added some photo’s of the Limited Edition Club editions of Strange Case of Dr Jekyll and Mr Hyde.
 Scroll to the bottom to see these.}

 Being a huge fan of Robert Louis Stevenson, I was very excited to run across a charming new limited edition of his Strange Case of Dr Jekyll and Mr Hyde published by Hand & Eye Letterpress of London.
 I say charming because the book is reasonably small in scale (215 x 125mm) and because it perfectly fits the time period the story represents; hand bound, letterpress printed and the use of illustrations that directly reflects the mood of the setting and story using an artistic style seemingly straight from the late 1800′s.